8 Tips for Booking Your Wedding Makeup Artist

 2. Find a Makeup Artist whose style speaks to you

 If you’re a minimalist and don’t wear much makeup day to day don’t choose a makeup artist who does big bold, glam looks because you will look and feel overdone.
-Unfortunately by the time you realise your artist is too heavy handed for your personal style you may have invested a lot of money and have run out of time and the ability to find someone else.
-I’m sure you want your fiance to recognise you when you walk down the aisle not wonder who you are and where their fiance went, right?
+Unfortunately by the time you realise your artist isn’t your style you may have invested a lot of money and have run out of time and the ability to find someone else.

 I had a bride once describe the look she didn’t want as being that of Barbie.
 I thought that was such an accurate description of what overdone makeup can do to your face - turn you into a plastic looking doll.